replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 Both online and air gap installations can be installed in high availability (HA) mode with the Kubernetes installer.

+We recommend that you use a load balancer.
+If your vendor has provided an internal load balancer with the EKCO add-on, you do not need to provide your own external load balancer.
+An external load balancer can be preferred when clients outside the cluster need access to the cluster's Kubernetes API.

-When installing a cluster with high availablity, the script prompts for a load balancer address.
-In the absence of a load balancer, all traffic is routed to the first primary node.
+In the absence of any load balancer, all traffic is routed to the first primary node.

-If you decide to use a load balancer, the load balancer must be a TCP forwarding load balancer.
+If you decide to use a external load balancer, the external load balancer must be a TCP forwarding load balancer.
 For more information, see [Prerequisites](#prerequisites).

 The health check for an apiserver is a TCP check on the port that the kube-apiserver listens on.
 The default value is `:6443`.

-For more information about the kube-apiserver load balancer, see [Create load balancer for kube-apiserver](https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver) in the Kubernetes documentation.
+For more information about the kube-apiserver external load balancer, see [Create load balancer for kube-apiserver](https://kubernetes.io/docs/setup/independent/high-availability/#create-load-balancer-for-kube-apiserver) in the Kubernetes documentation.

 ## Prerequisites

 Complete the following before you perform this task:

 - Meet the general system requirements.
-See [General System Requirements](installing-general-requirements)
+See [General System Requirements](installing-general-requirements).
 - Meet the system requirements for the Kubernetes installer.
-See [Kubernetes Installer Requirements](installing-embedded-cluster-requirements)
+See [Kubernetes Installer Requirements](installing-embedded-cluster-requirements).
+- (Optional) To preconfigure the internal load balancer, pass the `ekco-enable-internal-load-balancer` flag.
+- (Optional) To preconfigure an external load balancer, pass the `load-balancer-address=HOST:PORT` flag.

-Additionally, if you are installing with high availability and want to use a load balancer, ensure that your load balancer is:
+Additionally, if you are installing with high availability and want to use an external load balancer, ensure that your load balancer is:
-- A TCP forwarding load balancer
+- A TCP forwarding external load balancer.
-- Configured to distribute traffic to all healthy control plane nodes in its target list
+- Configured to distribute traffic to all healthy control plane nodes in its target list.
-- (Optional) Preconfigured by passing in the `load-balancer-address=<host:port>` flag

 ## Install in an Online Environment